 - According to a 2010 review of studies published between 1980 and 2008, NPD occurs in approximately 1% of the population.

-- Other sources confirm this prevalence, estimating that 1% to 2% of the U.S. population meets the diagnostic the criteria for NPD, and could benefit from narcissistic personality disorder treatment.
+- Other sources confirm this prevalence, estimating that 1% to 2% of the U.S. population meets the diagnostic criteria for NPD, and could benefit from narcissistic personality disorder treatment.

 - Research published in 2008, based on interviews with over 34,000 participants, suggests a higher prevalence of NPD: approximately 7% of respondents in this study reported symptoms that met the criteria for NPD.